jmvlangen/modular-method-package/examples/literature/Langen-2021.rst

    1936465405881733890441216000000000000*Norm(Rad_P( ((44698303687939139000000/59141881469*azeta1500^7 + 1423918818418416273000000/59141881469*azeta1500^6 + 1839106906899769044000000/59141881469*azeta1500^5 - 222582279024493161848000000/59141881469*azeta1500^4 - 257110099679430707040000000/59141881469*azeta1500^3 + 12076274070960888949056000000/59141881469*azeta1500^2 - 29182994669013966651872000000/59141881469*azeta1500 - 3504323932587416153088000000/59141881469)) * (a^2 + (1/1001088*azeta1500^7 + 1/111232*azeta1500^6 - 21/27808*azeta1500^5 - 1163/125136*azeta1500^4 + 249/3476*azeta1500^3 + 578/869*azeta1500^2 - 111719/31284*azeta1500 + 8884/2607)*b^2) * (a^2 + (-1/1001088*azeta1500^7 - 1/111232*azeta1500^6 + 21/27808*azeta1500^5 + 1163/125136*azeta1500^4 - 249/3476*azeta1500^3 - 578/869*azeta1500^2 + 111719/31284*azeta1500 + 1544/2607)*b^2)^2 ))

-We check that this is indeed the same as the expression given in the proof of Proposition 4.9.
+We check that this is indeed the same as the expression given in the proof of Theorem 6.12.
 For the left side this is an easy check.

 ::